 Marpa subjected Milarepa to a harsh regime of physical labor and mental discipline.
 The guru ordered Milarepa to build a house without any help, digging, hauling, making bricks and walls, floors and roof, finishing the house fit for occupancy.
 Then he was ordered to tear it down and build another.
 This went on successively for many years, without explanation from the outwardly harsh and gruff Marpa.

 – –From ‘The Life of Milarepa’

-- Sketch above of Narayana Guru and Ramana Maharshi is by Shashi Memuri , is an artist studied under the guidance of Guru Nithya Chaithanya Yathi and he studied tribal art from Koraput, Orissa with the help of Integrated Rural Development of Weaker Sections in India (IRDWSI).
+- The sketch above of Narayana Guru and Ramana Maharshi is by Shashi Memuri , is an artist who studied under the guidance of Guru Nithya Chaithanya Yathi and he studied tribal art from Koraput, Orissa with the help of Integrated Rural Development of Weaker Sections in India (IRDWSI).

 - Annamalai and Ramana at work, building the Ashram – Drawing by Jane Adams from her famous blog janeadamsart.wordpress.com.
 We can see other drawings of Ramana Maharshi if we follow her link.

 - Nithanth Raj helped us to write Biju Bhaskar’s thoughts for “Values of Thannal”.
-One of Nithanth’s work is Translation of famous book of Suri Nagamma’s “Letters from Sri Ramanasramam“.
+One of Nithanth’s works is the Translation of the famous book of Suri Nagamma’s “Letters from Sri Ramanasramam“.
 He started visiting Guru Nithya Chaithanya Yathi when he was very young.
 Presently he works for Mathrubhumi Books and continuing his journey meeting many saints in sacred India.

 This post is also available in: Tamil